vedang-raul/assignment-interview/README.md

 ---

-## 📈 Scalability Note
+## Scalability Note
 *Required Deliverable #5*

 This architecture was designed with the "Microservices First" mindset to ensure scalability under high load:

 1.  **Stateless Authentication:** The application uses **JWT (JSON Web Tokens)** for authentication.
 This is stateless, meaning the server does not need to store session data.
 This allows the application to be easily load-balanced across multiple server instances without "sticky sessions."
 2.  **Containerization:** The application is fully **Dockerized**.
 This makes it orchestration-ready (e.g., Kubernetes), allowing for automated horizontal scaling (spinning up more containers) based on traffic spikes.
-3.  **Asynchronous I/O:** By utilizing **FastAPI** and **Motor (Async MongoDB driver)**, the application handles I/O-bound operations non-blocking.
-This allows a single worker to handle significantly more concurrent requests compared to traditional synchronous frameworks (like Flask/Django).
-4.  **Modular Structure:** The codebase is strictly separated into `routes`, `models`, `core`, and `db`.
+3.  **Modular Structure:** The codebase is strictly separated into `routes`, `models`, `core`, and `db`.
 In a production scenario, the "Auth" module could be easily decoupled into its own microservice independent of the "Tasks" module.

 ---